-Astros vs. Dodgers World Series Game 7 Odds: Picks from MLB guru who nailed Game 6
+Astros-Dodgers World Series Game 7 odds: Picks from MLB guru who nailed Game 6

 Los Angeles starter Yu Darvish, who is extremely familiar with the Astros after playing in their division as a member of the Texas Rangers, got lit up in Game 3 and lasted less than two innings.
 Because he threw fewer than 50 pitches, however, Darvish should be good for at least a few innings in Game 7.

-The four-time All-Star was 12th in strikeouts during the regular season with 209 and his 1.16 WHIP was the 13th best mark in Major League Baseball.
+The four-time All-Star was 12th in the majors strikeouts during the regular season with 209 and his 1.16 WHIP was 13th best.

 But that doesn't mean the Dodgers win, especially given the Astros' explosive offense.

-McClure expects a better night at the plate for Jose Altuve and Carlos Correa, who were a combined 0-8 in Game 6, leaving four runners on base.
+McClure expects a better night at the plate for Jose Altuve and Carlos Correa, who were a combined 0 for 8 in Game 6, leaving four runners on base.

 McClure has identified a huge x-factor that will be the difference in Game 7 and will ultimately determine the winner of the World Series.
 And he's sharing it over at SportsLine.